Why It Works

 6 tablespoons cold water, plus more as needed

 12 ounces queso blanco or queso de frier, cut into slices 1/2-inch x 1/2-inch x 2 1/2-inch

 Peanut oil, for frying

 Place flour and salt in the workbowl of a food processor fitted with a steel blade; pulse to combine.
-Sprinkle butter evenly over flour and pulse until butter is cut into pieces slightly smaller than a pea, about 8 1-second pulses.
+Sprinkle butter evenly over flour and pulse until butter is cut into pieces slightly smaller than a pea, about 8 one-second pulses.
 Transfer dough to a large bowl.

 Add in egg and water.
 Using a rubber spatula, press dough against side of bowl until it forms into a ball.
-If dough is not fully forming, add additional water 1 tablespoon at a time until it comes together.
+If dough is not fully forming, add additional water one tablespoon at a time until it comes together.
 Press dough into a disc, wrap tightly in plastic wrap, and rest in refrigerator for 30 minutes.

 Unwrap dough and place on a lightly floured surface.
 Roll out into a square 1/8-inch thick.
 Cut off edges to create a 12-inch square.
 Cut square into strips 3/4-inch wide.